JasonLeisure/games/Creep Annhiliator/creep.md

+## Updated 9/12/2023: Added in black background, changed the style and css of the game over screen and added in music.

 ## Updated 9/9/23: Put in the html for the game the ability to switch backgrounds randomly through refresh between the stone and grass without messing up the start game animation finally!

 # Creep Annihilator